Kaleigh Kurtz: Canberra United (loan), 2019–2020

-Kurtz spent the NWSL off season of 2019–2020 in the Australian W-League playing in the capital for Canberra United, on loan from the North Carolina Courage.
+Kurtz spent the NWSL offseason of 2019–2020 in the Australian W-League playing in the capital for Canberra United, on loan from the North Carolina Courage.
 She played every minute in the 12-game season for Canberra.
 During round 6, Kurtz broke her nose in the run of play having to come off shortly to get fully bandaged in order to stop the bleeding, and then competing in the final minutes of the game.
 She was later named to the round 6 Team of the Week.
 She tallied one assist during her time in Australia and led the league in clearances with a total of 69 clearances during the regular season.
-Kurtz capped off her time in Canberra by receiving the prestigious award, 2019/2020 Canberra United Player of the Year.
+Kurtz capped off her time in Canberra by receiving the 2019/2020 Canberra United Player of the Year award.